R-Lum/RLumCarlo/README.md

 ## <span class="glyphicon glyphicon-euro"></span> Funding

-This project benefitted from support by various funding bodies.
+The development of RLumCarlo benefitted from the support by various funding bodies:

   - The initial work by Johannes Friedrich, Sebastian Kreutzer and Christoph Schmidt was supported by the [DFG (2015–2018,